Damocles-fr/Jellyfin-Remove-NextUp-Items-ClientSide/README.md

 # Jellyfin Hide Next Up Items (Client Side) ❌ ↺

 ## Features
-- Remove items from Next Up "❌" on Jellyfin home page.
+- Remove items from Next Up with a "❌" button on items
+- "↺" appear next to "Next Up" after you have hidden an episode.
-- Restaure all hidden items "↺"
+- Restaure all hidden items with the "↺" button next to "Next Up"
-- Client Side, Local storage, userscript Javascript injector plugin for Jellyfin Web
+- Client-side, Local-storage based userscript, Javascript injector plugin for Jellyfin Web

 ### BETA VERSION
-- Tested with Jellyfin injector plugin and Jellyfin web on Firefox
+- Tested with Jellyfin injector plugin and Jellyfin Web on Firefox
-- compatible with KefinTweaks and Disable User Data plugin
+- Compatible with KefinTweaks and Disable User Data plugin
-- If some Next Up items don't show the "❌", it may be because some episodes are check as watched, mixed with unwatched then watched episodes, not following, of the same TV show.
+- If some Next Up items do not show the "❌", it may be because some episodes are marked as watched, mixed with unwatched then watched episodes, not following each other, from the same TV show.
 I'm not sure about that.
-- It's client side, meaning it don't change nor save anything on your Jellyfin Server, it only try to hide episodes on your browser, and save what to hide in the local storage of the web browser.
+- It's client-side, meaning it does not change or save anything on your Jellyfin server.
+It only tries to hide episodes in your browser and saves what to hide in the browser's local storage
-- For now, it has only been tested on Firefox and the Jellyfin Android app.
+- For now, it has only been tested on Firefox and the Jellyfin Android app
 - It does not seem to work on Jellyfin Media Player for Windows.
-- If you have hidden TV series but the "↺" button don't appear, just refresh the home page
+- If you have hidden TV series but the "↺" button doesn't appear, just refresh the home page

-#### If if fail and you can't restore with the ↺ icon :
+#### If if fails and you can't restore with the ↺ icon :
-- In firefox, on jellyfin home page, right click and Inspect => Console => Run _window.NextUpHideRestoreAll()_
+- In Firefox, on Jellyfin home page : right click => Inspect => Console => Run _window.NextUpHideRestoreAll()_

 <p align="center">
   <img src="./assets/RemoveNextUp.webp" alt="Android view" width="800"><br>
 </p>

-## How to use :
-- Click "❌" to remove items
-- Click "↺" next to "Next Up" to restaure all hidden items

 ## Requirements